-The faculty and staff of UNC Charlotte are committed to providing educational opportunities to all students.
-The Office of Disability Services (DS) serves as a liaison between students with disabilities and the UNC Charlotte community to help ensure full access to programs and services.
+Faculty and staff at UNC Charlotte are committed to providing educational opportunities to all students.
+Disability Services (DS) serves as a liaison between students with disabilities and the UNC Charlotte community to help ensure access to programs and services.

 Students with disabilities attending UNC Charlotte are protected by laws that ensure equal access to education.
 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendment Act of 2008 protect the civil rights of individuals with disabilities.
 These laws state that “no otherwise qualified individual with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.”